Not All Cash Management Options are Created Equal

-So, you may be considering to put your cash in alternative cash management offerings that give you a rate on your cash while ensuring its liquidity.
+So, you may consider putting your cash in alternative cash management offerings that give you a rate on your cash while ensuring its liquidity.
 But not all cash management offerings are the same.

 The structure of a cash management offering affects its riskiness

-To help you earn a return on your cash, cash management offerings invest your cash in one or more high-quality short-term funds.
-As these offerings are technically investments, they inherently carry a level of risk.
+Cash management offerings help you earn a rate on your cash by investing it in one or more high-quality short-term funds.
+However, as these offerings are technically investments, they inherently carry a level of risk.

 How risky an offering is depends on the funds it uses to structure its account.
-These funds, which are cash funds, money market funds, ultra-short duration bond funds, and short-duration bond funds, have different risk levels depending on the what assets make up the fund, the quality and maturities of those assets, and how the fund values its assets.
+These funds, which are cash funds, money market funds, ultra-short duration bond funds, and short-duration bond funds, have different risk levels.
+A fund's risk level thus depends on what assets make up the fund, the quality and maturities of those assets, and how the fund values its assets.

-Your top priority for your cash should always be to ensure its liquidity, and that it isn’t overexposed to risk.
-That’s why it’s important that you look beyond the advertised rate on an offering to also look at the funds used to structure that offering.
-When you know how an offering is structured, you’ll have a clearer picture of how much risk your cash is exposed to when you choose an offering.
+Your top priority for your cash should always be to ensure its liquidity and that it isn't overexposed to risk.
+That's why you should look beyond the advertised rate on an offering to also look at the funds used to structure that offering.
+When you know how an offering is structured, you'll have a clearer picture of how much risk your cash is exposed to with any given offering.

 The table below shows the characteristics of cash funds, money market funds, ultra-short duration bond funds, and short-duration bond funds.
 In the next section, we'll cover how these characteristics impact each fund's risk level.